R4lfXD/Fifa-19-career-mode-history-spreadsheet-for-english-football/README.md

 # Fifa-19-career-mode-history-spreadsheet-for-english-football

-Spreadsheet holding career mode data about your team and players, updated from last years verion: https://github.com/R4lfXD/Updated-Fifa-CM-history-spreadsheet-League-2
+Spreadsheet holding career mode data about your team and players, updated from last years version: https://github.com/R4lfXD/Updated-Fifa-CM-history-spreadsheet-League-2

 First, please download the "CHECK ME!
-Fifa 19 instructions" to look around a filled file with post notes on how to use the file and what to edit.
+Fifa 19 instructions" to look around the filled file with post notes on how to use the file and what to edit.

 Next, there are three files available(for now).